AravindhanSuresh/Monitoring-using-bash/README.md

 sh -x CpuAlert.sh

 Now , whenever the file is executed, it will check the CPU usage and if it exceeds more than 80, it will send the top 5 process to the destination mail through SMTP.

+Now, we have to enable CRONTAB for sheduling to run the command for every 1 minute.

+crontab -e

+*/1 * * * * /bin/bash /home/ubuntu/SCRIPTS/CpuAlert.sh

+#Now , we have to do the stress testing for find out it actually works.

+It can be done by using this cmd.

+dd if=/dev/zero of=/dev/null

+/dev/zero provides an endless stream of zero bytes when read.
+This function is provided by the kernel and does not require allocating memory.
+All writes to /dev/null are dropped silently.
+As a result, when you perform the dd, the system generates 500 megabytes in zero bytes that simply get discarded.
+Except for a temporary buffer, no data are stored before, during, or after this operation.
+The speed of the transfer from /dev/zero to /dev/null is determined primarily by the speed of your processor and relevant system calls.
+(In your case, the buffer is 500 MB large, and hence the operation tests the speed of your memory as well.)

+So the CPU will be near 99.99 %.

+The mail will be sent from the machine to the destination machine.